top of page

 Menopause indicates the end of menstrual cycles.
 A woman is said to have reached menopause when she has experienced 12 months with no periods.

 Perimenopause is the 'time around the menopause' and is also known as the menopausal transition.
-It is the period of a woman's life where she is still having periods, but is starting to experience symptoms that indicate her hormones and metabolism is changing.
+It is the first stage of menopause and is the period of a woman's life where she is still having periods, but is starting to experience symptoms that indicate her hormones and metabolism is changing.

 It typically begins around age 45 and can take several years to complete, although a third of women notice symptoms of perimenopause from the mid 30s.
 Many of the 34 symptoms of perimenopause described below may be experienced.